paulfchristiano/dwimmer-vim/README.md

 (This will probably only work if the file in question is in your current directory, and if the template is define somewhere on your vim path.)

-This is most likely to work for files in the dwimmer-py repository.
+This is most likely to work for files in the pydwimmer repository.

 ## Installation

 Use your plugin manager of choice.

 - [Pathogen](https://github.com/tpope/vim-pathogen)
-  - `git clone https://github.com/paulfchristiano/dwimmer-vim ~/.vim/bundle/dwimmer-vim`
+  - `git clone https://github.com/paulfchristiano/vim-dwimmer ~/.vim/bundle/vim-dwimmer`
 - [Vundle](https://github.com/gmarik/vundle)
-  - Add `Bundle 'https://github.com/paulfchristiano/dwimmer-vim'` to .vimrc
+  - Add `Bundle 'https://github.com/paulfchristiano/vim-dwimmer'` to .vimrc
   - Run `:BundleInstall`
 - [NeoBundle](https://github.com/Shougo/neobundle.vim)
-  - Add `NeoBundle 'https://github.com/paulfchristiano/dwimmer-vim'` to .vimrc
+  - Add `NeoBundle 'https://github.com/paulfchristiano/vim-dwimmer'` to .vimrc
   - Run `:NeoBundleInstall`
 - [vim-plug](https://github.com/junegunn/vim-plug)
-  - Add `Plug 'https://github.com/paulfchristiano/dwimmer-vim'` to .vimrc
+  - Add `Plug 'https://github.com/paulfchristiano/vim-dwimmer'` to .vimrc
   - Run `:PlugInstall`